Lionello Perera: Art collector

-Lionello Perera was passionate about fine arts and acted as an important collector in the USA with a particular attention to eighteenth century genre painting, as well as nineteenth century European Naturalism.
+Lionello Perera was passionate about fine arts and acted as an important collector in the US with a particular attention to eighteenth century genre painting, as well as nineteenth century European Naturalism.
 His collection mostly consisted of Italian masters such as Pietro Longhi, Lorenzo Lotto, Arturo Noci, and Cosimo Rosselli.
 Lionello Perera used to draw caricatures of friends, acquaintances and people he met during his public and private life.
 He drew on everything that was at hand: envelopes, calendar pages, concert programs, business cards, and napkins.
 Among his subjects were several protagonists of American high society, politics, and the arts such as: Fiorello La Guardia, Enrico Caruso, Arturo Toscanini, and E. Philips Oppenheim.
 Hundreds of drawings are still in the collection of the Perera family and some even at the Library of Congress, though many are dispersed since he enjoyed exchanging caricatures as was customary at the time.

 Music patron

 On October 17, 1904, he married Carolyn Allen, daughter of Charles Chauncey Allen and Louise Sondheim.
 Together they had five children: Charles Allen, Nina, Lionel Cantoni, George Alfred, and Lydia.
 Lionello and Carolyn shared a passion for music, in particular classical music and Italian opera.
 At that time opera was for Italian Americans both a means of social bonding inside their community and a good way to counter racial prejudice by emphasizing their cultural heritage.

-During the 1930s the Pereras used to host private recitals and chamber music concerts in their reception room at 49 East 80th Street.
+During the 1930s the Pereras used to host private recitals and chamber music concerts in their reception room at their house, 49 East 80th Street.
 They invited celebrated musicians and composers like Giovanni Martinelli, Arturo Toscanini, Ildebrando Pizzetti, Gian Carlo Menotti, Béla Bartók, and Yehudi Menuhin.
-Their Art Deco house was a unique one-family building in Manhattan, designed by architect Harry Allan Jacobs in 1929.
+Their Art Deco house a rare one-family building in Manhattan, was designed by architect Harry Allan Jacobs in 1929.
 Lionello Perera and Carolyn Allen Perera supported the Casa Verdi in Milan, a home for retired professional musicians, which was founded by composer Giuseppe Verdi.